-If you’re interested in buying a new manufactured or modular there are a couple different opportunities that could be available to you:
+If you’re interested in buying a new manufactured or modular home there are a couple different opportunities that could be available to you:

-- A home center could take your current home off your hands and its trade-in value,as determined by the home center, could be applied toward your deposit to reduce the required deposit for the new home you purchase at the home center that is accepting your trade.
+- A home center could take your current home off your hands and its trade-in value,as determined by the home center, could be applied toward your deposit to reduce the initial cost toward the new home you purchase at the home center that is accepting your trade.